 Gertrude & Alice is a Bondi institution and so beloved by locals.
 It’s essentially a cute little bookstore with a cafe inside, very much a place in which you could wile away an entire afternoon absorbed in a book.

-To be honest, this isn’t the most ideal cafe in Bondi for working: there’s no WiFi or outlets, and they can be quite Nazi-like if it’s busy and you’ve been sitting at a table for awhile (i.e. they’ll badger you to order more food or drinks and if you don’t, they’ll ask you to leave).
+To be honest, this isn’t the best cafe in Bondi for working: there’s no WiFi or outlets, and they can be quite Nazi-like if it’s busy and you’ve been sitting at a table for awhile (i.e. they’ll badger you to order more food or drinks and if you don’t, they’ll ask you to leave).
 BUT – the coffee is stellar, and the ambience is unbeatable.
 Who wouldn’t feel inspired to work when surrounded by books on all sides?

 Gertrude’s is good for when you need to get some reading or writing done and don’t want to be distracted by the internet, when you’re wanting to work after 4pm, and when you’re planning to order more than just a cup of coffee.